StockNews.com Initiates Coverage on Hess (NYSE:HES)

-StockNews.com initiated coverage on shares of Hess (NYSE:HES – Free Report) in a research report report published on Thursday morning.
-The firm issued a sell rating on the oil and gas producer’s stock.
+StockNews.com initiated coverage on shares of Hess (NYSE:HES – Get Free Report) in a report issued on Friday.
+The firm set a “hold” rating on the oil and gas producer’s stock.

-A number of other brokerages have also commented on HES.
-Susquehanna boosted their price objective on shares of Hess from $164.00 to $167.00 and gave the stock a neutral rating in a report on Thursday, May 16th.
-Piper Sandler boosted their price objective on shares of Hess from $172.00 to $173.00 and gave the stock an overweight rating in a report on Thursday, April 18th.
-Citigroup increased their price target on shares of Hess from $145.00 to $160.00 and gave the stock a neutral rating in a research report on Wednesday, June 5th.
-Finally, Mizuho increased their price target on shares of Hess from $205.00 to $210.00 and gave the stock a neutral rating in a research report on Monday, May 13th.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat, Hess has an average rating of Hold and a consensus price target of $177.83.
+A number of other research firms have also commented on HES.
+Susquehanna boosted their price target on shares of Hess from $164.00 to $167.00 and gave the company a “neutral” rating in a research report on Thursday, May 16th.
+Citigroup lifted their price objective on shares of Hess from $145.00 to $160.00 and gave the stock a “neutral” rating in a report on Wednesday, June 5th.
+Mizuho lifted their price objective on shares of Hess from $205.00 to $210.00 and gave the stock a “neutral” rating in a report on Monday, May 13th.
+Finally, Piper Sandler lifted their price objective on shares of Hess from $172.00 to $173.00 and gave the stock an “overweight” rating in a report on Thursday, April 18th.
+Seven equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $177.83.

-Hess (NYSE:HES – Get Free Report) last issued its quarterly earnings data on Thursday, April 25th.
-The oil and gas producer reported $3.16 EPS for the quarter, topping analysts’ consensus estimates of $1.73 by $1.43.
+Hess (NYSE:HES – Get Free Report) last released its quarterly earnings results on Thursday, April 25th.
+The oil and gas producer reported $3.16 EPS for the quarter, beating analysts’ consensus estimates of $1.73 by $1.43.
+The firm had revenue of $3.34 billion during the quarter, compared to analyst estimates of $2.98 billion.
 Hess had a net margin of 17.41% and a return on equity of 22.73%.
-The firm had revenue of $3.34 billion for the quarter, compared to analyst estimates of $2.98 billion.
-During the same quarter in the previous year, the business posted $1.13 EPS.
-The firm’s revenue was up 36.2% compared to the same quarter last year.
-On average, research analysts anticipate that Hess will post 9.99 earnings per share for the current fiscal year.
+The business’s revenue for the quarter was up 36.2% on a year-over-year basis.
+During the same period in the previous year, the business earned $1.13 EPS.
+Equities research analysts expect that Hess will post 10.28 earnings per share for the current fiscal year.

-Several large investors have recently made changes to their positions in HES.
-Kestra Advisory Services LLC increased its stake in shares of Hess by 9.8% in the third quarter.
-Kestra Advisory Services LLC now owns 3,042 shares of the oil and gas producer’s stock valued at $465,000 after purchasing an additional 271 shares during the period.
-Envestnet Portfolio Solutions Inc. acquired a new stake in shares of Hess in the third quarter valued at approximately $426,000.
-Envestnet Asset Management Inc. increased its stake in shares of Hess by 55.3% in the third quarter.
-Envestnet Asset Management Inc. now owns 155,519 shares of the oil and gas producer’s stock valued at $23,794,000 after purchasing an additional 55,348 shares during the period.
-Nordea Investment Management AB increased its stake in shares of Hess by 12.5% during the third quarter.
-Nordea Investment Management AB now owns 17,722 shares of the oil and gas producer’s stock valued at $2,707,000 after acquiring an additional 1,973 shares during the period.
-Finally, Acadian Asset Management LLC increased its stake in shares of Hess by 934.1% during the third quarter.
-Acadian Asset Management LLC now owns 60,545 shares of the oil and gas producer’s stock valued at $9,258,000 after acquiring an additional 54,690 shares during the period.
-Institutional investors and hedge funds own 88.51% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in the business.
+Manchester Capital Management LLC raised its stake in shares of Hess by 1.4% during the first quarter.
+Manchester Capital Management LLC now owns 5,102 shares of the oil and gas producer’s stock valued at $779,000 after acquiring an additional 68 shares during the last quarter.
+Massmutual Trust Co.
+FSB ADV raised its stake in shares of Hess by 17.9% during the first quarter.
+Massmutual Trust Co.
+FSB ADV now owns 507 shares of the oil and gas producer’s stock valued at $77,000 after acquiring an additional 77 shares during the last quarter.
+Farmers & Merchants Investments Inc. raised its stake in shares of Hess by 10.3% during the first quarter.
+Farmers & Merchants Investments Inc. now owns 855 shares of the oil and gas producer’s stock valued at $131,000 after acquiring an additional 80 shares during the last quarter.
+Drive Wealth Management LLC raised its stake in shares of Hess by 1.8% during the first quarter.
+Drive Wealth Management LLC now owns 4,527 shares of the oil and gas producer’s stock valued at $691,000 after acquiring an additional 81 shares during the last quarter.
+Finally, Pinnacle Associates Ltd. increased its position in shares of Hess by 1.5% during the first quarter.
+Pinnacle Associates Ltd. now owns 5,537 shares of the oil and gas producer’s stock valued at $845,000 after buying an additional 81 shares during the period.
+88.51% of the stock is owned by institutional investors.

 About Hess